 - Get the names and contact information of anyone else involved in the accident and any witnesses to the crash.

 - Allow rescue workers to examine you.
 Accept medical treatment as necessary.

 - Call a personal injury lawyer that handles taxi cab accidents.
-If you’re in the Fort Lauderdale or West Palm Beach Area, contact Weinstein Legal for immediate professional representation on a contingency basis.
+If you’re in Florida, contact Weinstein Legal for immediate professional representation on a contingency basis.

 Can I Afford a Personal Injury Lawyer for My Taxi Accident?